iamsoNewBee/Canal-Mod/README.md

 # Canal-Mod
 A mod about canal.

-Many bugs, and shit mountain code.(I actually fix most of bugs via my excellent brain and more shit code.)
+Many bugs, and shit mountain code.

+(I actually fix most of bugs via my overworked brain and more shit code.)

 Enjoy :)